vix-4800/Fusor/README.md

 - **Git** – simple controls for common Git actions.
 - **Database** – quick actions for opening and dumping a database.
 - **Logs** – displays example log text with a refresh option.
 - **Settings** – form fields for configuring the Git URL and other variables.
+A *Browse* button lets you pick the project directory.

 ## Running